Unlocking Gen Z at Work: A Generational Impact Study 2024

 When you have a never-ending laundry list of things you need to get done, it's easy to get stuck in a state of analysis paralysis.
 This becomes even more overwhelming when you have large projects on your to-do list, but no clear milestones or deadlines.
 How do you know where to start when you've got a mountain in front of you, but no clear map to navigate to the top?

 What's far more practical is to break those bigger projects down into more manageable chunks.
 Research shows that setting smaller, achievable tasks leads to improved productivity because these 'tiny wins give us the motivation to keep going.² Visualizing your desired outcome, work backward to figure out the smaller steps required to bring it to fruition.
 Then, find a way to get it down onto paper.
-Rather than a generic to-do list, you may find it more motivating to map out a timeline in a Gantt chart, on a Monday board, or even using Post-Its on a blank wall.
+Rather than a generic to-do list, you may find it more motivating to map out a timeline in a Gantt chart, on a Monday project management board, or even using Post-Its on a blank wall.

 If you're juggling many different projects or tasks at once, you'll need a system to figure out what to work on first.
 One popular method for prioritization is The Eisenhower Matrix.
 This is where you draw a quadrant on a piece of paper, and group tasks into four sections: Urgent and important (do first), urgent but not important (delegate to someone else), important but not urgent (do later), not urgent and not important (don't do).
 This helps take the guesswork out of what you should be working on at any given time.